xFraud: Explainable Fraud Transaction Detection: The xFraud Framework

-For a tuple $\langle\tau(v_s), \phi(e), \tau(v_t)\rangle$, where $e=(v_s,v_t)$, we initialize node type embeddings $\tau(v)^{emb}$ and edge type embeddings $\phi(e)^{emb}$ with zero weights, attention weight matrices of source node $W^{att}_{\tau(v_s)}$ and that of target node $W^{att}_{\tau(v_t)}$ with weights subject to uniform distributions, as well as weight matrices for key vector, query vector and value vector, denoted by $W^K$, $W^Q$, $W^V$, respectively.
-Their weights are also subject to uniform distributions.
-In a nutshell, the general attention-based heterogeneous convolution layer of the node $v_t$ has three components, attention, message and aggregate as shown in:
+We discuss the details of a xFraud detector layer shown in Figure~\ref{fig:detector-explainer}.
+For a tuple $\langle\tau(v_s), \phi(e), \tau(v_t)\rangle$, where $e=(v_s,v_t)$, we initialize (1) the node type embeddings $\tau(v)^{emb}$ and the edge type embeddings $\phi(e)^{emb}$ with zero weights; (2) the attention weight matrices of source node $W^{att}_{\tau(v_s)}$ and of target node $W^{att}_{\tau(v_t)}$ with random weights subject to uniform distributions; and (3) the weight matrices for key, query, and value vectors denoted by $W^K$, $W^Q$, $W^V$, respectively, also with random values subject to uniform distributions.
+In a nutshell, a general attention-based heterogeneous convolution layer of the node $v_t$ has three components, attention, message, and aggregate as shown in

-For each target node $v_t$, we create query, key, value vector representations for self-attention mechanism with multi-heads.
+For each target node $v_t$, we create \textit{query, key}, and \textit{value} vector representations for self-attention mechanism with multiheads.